Human Rights Policy

 The Recruit Group continuously seeks ways to continually improve our services to ensure respect for the human rights of individual users of our services.
-We expect enterprise clients, and business partners (such as suppliers and third parties) to act in accordance with human rights policy.
-We strive to enhance our existing participation in collaborative initiatives and other such mechanisms in order to address adverse human rights impacts associated with our business partners - including enterprise clients - and to exercise our leverage to this end.
+We expect business clients and partners (such as suppliers and third parties) to act in accordance with this human rights policy.
+We strive to enhance our existing participation in collaborative initiatives and other such mechanisms in order to address adverse human rights impacts associated with our business clients and partners and to exercise our leverage to this end.

 3. Commitment to Implementing Human Rights Due Diligence and Social Impact Management

 The Recruit Group strives to undertake human rights due diligence in accordance with the UN Guiding Principles to identify, assess, prevent, mitigate and account for negative impacts on human rights associated with our business activities.
 With the results from human rights due diligence, we are committed to adopting programs to address business-specific human rights issues.